krismark930/Lavendar/README.md

 # Lavendar

-Lavendar is a fullstack app made for Open Full Stack Project Course.
+Lavendar is a fullstack calendar and tasks app made for Open Full Stack Project Course.
 Lavendar is made using MERN-Stack.
 It also has free public api that you can use on your own projects.

 ### Built with